nicolaigj/100-days-of-code/R1/r1-log.md

 #### Health
 Good day, had wok with noodles for lunch.
 Today I'll do a workout at the hotel before dinner.
 Dinner will either be japanese at Izakaya or probably pizza at Villa Paradiso.

+### R1D8 It's my birtday!
+#### Code
+Spent time reading documentation, figuring out how to define a front image to display in the article list so it won't become a wall of text.